-In 1991, Scott founded his own business at 50 Penn Place.
-For the next eighteen years, he polished a local reputation as an estate jewelry specialist through retail consignment sales and immediate liquidations to trade buyers, as well as appraisals for insurance and various estate needs.
-Meanwhile, he was gaining a national voice in the world of gems and jewelry appraising.
+In 1991, Scott founded his own business at 50 Penn Place, where he polished a local reputation as an estate jeweler through retail sales of new and estate jewelry and immediate liquidations to trade buyers, and quickly becoming the area's leading jewelry appraiser for insurance, estate and other needs.
+Meanwhile, he was also gaining a national voice in the world of gems and jewelry appraising.

-He has been quoted in Business Week magazine on the subject of colored gemstones.
-He has appraised for a number of local and federal government agencies, including an extended assignment for U.S. Customs in 2007.
-In 2009, he published an article on the state of the estate jewelry market in Gem Market News, a leading trade publication reporting on current value of colored gems and jewelry.
+He has been quoted in Business Week magazine on the subject of colored gemstones and in the most prominent diamond trade magazine, Rapaport News, on the condition of the estate jewelry market.
+He has appraised for Oklahoma City businesses and government agencies, and in 2007 was one of a team of four appraisers on extended assignment in New York City for U.S. Customs.
+In 2009, he published a long article on the state of the estate jewelry market in Gem Market News, the leading trade publication for gemstone pricing research.

 In 2015, Scott completed a two-year term as Chairman of ASA's Gems and Jewelry discipline, one of six areas of appraisal practice that include Business Valuation, Machinery and Technical Specialties and Real Property among others.
 As Chairman, he revived the Jewelry Appraisal Handbook after its founder, ASA member Kirk Root, passed away in 2013, and, as its Editor, has brought it to a wide jewelry industry audience for the first time.